Philosophy of science

 Subsequently, the coherentist approach to science, in which a theory is validated if it makes sense of observations as part of a coherent whole, became prominent due to W. V. Quine and others.
 Some thinkers such as Stephen Jay Gould seek to ground science in axiomatic assumptions, such as the uniformity of nature.
-A vocal minority of philosophers, and Paul Feyerabend in particular, argue that there is no such thing as the "scientific method", so all approaches to science should be allowed, including explicitly supernatural ones.
+A vocal minority of philosophers, and Paul Feyerabend in particular, argue against the existence of the "scientific method", so all approaches to science should be allowed, including explicitly supernatural ones.
 Another approach to thinking about science involves studying how knowledge is created from a sociological perspective, an approach represented by scholars like David Bloor and Barry Barnes.
 Finally, a tradition in continental philosophy approaches science from the perspective of a rigorous analysis of human experience.

 Philosophies of the particular sciences range from questions about the nature of time raised by Einstein's general relativity, to the implications of economics for public policy.
 A central theme is whether the terms of one scientific theory can be intra- or intertheoretically reduced to the terms of another.
-That is, can chemistry be reduced to physics, or can sociology be reduced to individual psychology?
+Can chemistry be reduced to physics, or can sociology be reduced to individual psychology?
 The general questions of philosophy of science also arise with greater specificity in some particular sciences.
 For instance, the question of the validity of scientific reasoning is seen in a different guise in the foundations of statistics.
 The question of what counts as science and what should be excluded arises as a life-or-death matter in the philosophy of medicine.
 Additionally, the philosophies of biology, psychology, and the social sciences explore whether the scientific studies of human nature can achieve objectivity or are inevitably shaped by values and by social relations.